joker-b/botzo/_posts/2005-03-05-The-Fine-Print.md

 <hr width="20%" align="center">

 The detail comparisons are the obvious ones.
 Can a 2K&#215;3K digi-cam image stand up next to a 5K&#215;5K scan from a 6x6 negative?
 I keep asking this same question.
 My feeling so far is that the MF always wins on tonal range and the look of MF <i>bokeh.</i> My MF cameras these days are my old YashicaMat and a recently-acquired even older cheapo one, but at f/8 or higher they are fantastic in tone and sharpness, easily close to the level of a Rollei (flare notwithstanding).
-The digi is the <a href="/blog/archives/000292.html">Cantax.</a> The Contax Zeiss glass really seems to pay off best as the sensor gets smaller.
+The digi is the <a href="{{ site.baseurl }}{% post_url 2004-02-28-The-Cantax %}">Cantax.</a> The Contax Zeiss glass really seems to pay off best as the sensor gets smaller.
 It's also a flatter field.

 In raw detail from the scene, the digi holds up well against 6&#215;6 TXP and Neopan 400, processed in Rodinal 1+50.
 Though the visible grain of the film itself could be considered an extra edge.
 Against Neopan Acros, the old Yashica wins again.
 Guess I'll be using more of that  &#151; at the moment, Acros is one of the cheapest MF films that B&amp;H stocks.
 Sodding chore to scan it on my flatbed, though.